mpaiva/venus/_posts/2023-06-11-data-visualizations-visualize-this-you-could-go-blind-tomorrow.md

 Before recruiting participants for a usability study, we always test the page with screen readers.
 We pay close attention to how the page navigation works and how the screen reader pronounces the content.

 By shifting our focus from visual bias to inclusivity, we can create a more equitable data experience for all.
 Let's remember that behind every data point is a human experience.
-As the first principle of Inclusive Design suggests, we need to [learn recognize exclusion](https://mpaiva.github.io/venus/blog/learning-to-recognize-exclusion).
+As the first principle of Inclusive Design suggests, we need to [learn to recognize exclusion](https://mpaiva.github.io/venus/blog/learning-to-recognize-exclusion).
 By acknowledging and addressing the different ways people interact with data, we can foster a more inclusive, comprehensive, and effective communication strategy.

 In future posts, I will document our user research outcomes.